Disgaea 3

-is the third video game in the Disgaea series by Nippon Ichi.
-It was released for the PlayStation 3 video game console.
-Jack Niida, Localization Director for NIS America, said, "Disgaea 3 will have a downloadable content feature through the PlayStation Network to download new and old returning characters."
+is a tactical role-playing game developed and published by Nippon Ichi Software for the PlayStation 3.
+It is the third game in the Disgaea series and the first to be released for the PlayStation 3.
+It received a sequel, Disgaea 4: A Promise Unforgotten, in 2011.

+Disgaea 3 was re-released for the PlayStation Vita in December 2011 in Japan and 2012 in other regions with all downloadable content from the PS3 version available at launch.

 Gameplay

 Disgaea 3 is a tactical RPG; most of the game involves battles on isometric maps upon which the player controls a group of characters.
 Maps often feature "geo blocks" with statistical effects on the battlefield, that, unlike in previous games, can be stacked or stood upon.
 Many objects in the environment, including these blocks, and characters themselves, can be lifted, thrown, or destroyed.
 Certain classes can create boxes or barrels to create stepping stones.
 Characters can form stacks, allowing them to reach higher areas or perform "tower attacks".
 When throwing a character to a monster-type ally, they will bounce an extra distance based on the monster's direction and throwing stat.

 With the newly introduced "magichange" feature, monsters are able to transform into specific weapons in which a partner can use to execute a strong technical attack.
 To do this they must be assigned to the same club as the ally, and the change is temporary.
 After two turns the monster disappears from battle, unless in the magintology club which increases it to 3 turns.

 Characters now have certain weapons that they are proficient with, much like Makai Kingdom's battle system.
 While characters can use other weapons, they won't be able to use the weapon's skills.
 Weapon skills are now unlocked by purchasing them with mana collected from defeating enemies.
 Many of the skills' effective areas have been rearranged, and each weapon now has two hidden skills.

 One can incorporate a maximum of two special augmentation abilities, known as "evilities", to improve a character's performance in battle.
 One skill is standard for each class, the second skill can be customized.
 When a monster executes the Magic Change skill, their main evility is also transferred to their partner.

 Bonus maps and characters can be accessed after the final boss is defeated, at which point an epilogue chapter opens.
 The player may choose to continue to the extra maps, or to replay the entire game with stronger characters as in previous titles.
 From within the epilogue, many extreme challenges await hardcore players under various circumstances, from maxing out characters to the millions, to defeating the final secret boss and then the land of carnage.